nikhilaravi/learn-node/README.md

 ## Node Modules and the Node Package Manager (NPM)

+Modules are just small programs you can integrate with the bigger program you are writing.

+'Core' Node modules come with Node automatically.
+But there are thousands of open-source, 3rd-party Node modules that other clever people have written.
+You can download useful 3rd-party modules (packages) from NPM.

 > ***npm*** makes it easy for JavaScript
 > developers to share and reuse code, and it
 > makes it easy to update the code that
 > you're sharing.

-Node comes with npm installed but However, npm gets updated more frequently than Node does so make sure it's the latest version.
+Node comes with npm installed.
+However, npm gets updated more frequently than Node does so make sure it's the latest version.

 ```js
 sudo npm install npm -g